pinecone-router/router/README.md

 ```

 > [!IMPORTANT]
-> Templates does _not_ re-render when the path changes on the same route.
+> Templates does _not_ re-render when the path/params changes on the same route.
 > `init()` will run only once until the user visits another route then comes
 > back.